20 Shoulder Length Hairstyles for Thin Fine Hair: Fuller Styles That Don’t Fall Flat

 1. Angled Lob for Fine Hair

 Clean and slightly angled, this lob hits just past the jaw and dips longer in front.
 The deep side part and smooth finish give fine hair a thicker outline.
 Ask for light internal layering so it moves without looking wispy.
+I’ve found that finishing with the Oribe Maximista Thickening Spray really locks in that polished shape — a little goes a long way on fine strands.

 2. Asymmetrical Lob